codeTrackLift/lmnophoto/readme.md

 - [x] Mobile compatible
 - [x] 'Photo-drop' effect using Scroll Magic

-The website content will be updated and maintained.
-Any additional features will be client dependant.
+The website is deployed and will be maintained.
+It's contents will be updated as requested by the client, any additional features will be client dependant.

 ## Photographs are Property of LMNOPhoto.biz